ernestosv73/bgp-failover/README.md

 Runs Bayesian hyperparameter optimization and 5-fold cross-validation on XGBoost, reporting feature importance and candidate scoring weights.
 Use `train_logistic_regression.py` to additionally train Logistic Regression and compare both sets of candidate weights side by side against the current formula.

 ---
+## References

+- IETF Draft, *BGP Performance-aware Routing Mechanism*
+- Databricks Engineering Blog, *Detecting Anomalies in Network Latency Time Series: From Statistical Filters to Machine Learning*
+- FCC broadband measurement methodology, *Where Has the Time Gone?
+Examining Over a Decade of Broadband Latency Measurements*

+This work was developed as part of a technical presentation on AI-driven Network Operations (AI-NetOps) applied to BGP failover automation.
 This project is licensed under the terms of the [MIT](LICENSE).